spiroka/gergotakacs.dev/src/blog/color-theory-for-dummies/index.md

 A color model is a **mathematical model for expressing colors**.
 Think of them as functions, that take some parameters and return a color.
 For example in CSS the `rgb()` and `hsl()` color functions are based on models with the same names.

 Although technically incorrect, it is common to refer to models as color spaces^[[https://developer.chrome.com/docs/css-ui/high-definition-css-color-guide](https://developer.chrome.com/docs/css-ui/high-definition-css-color-guide)], which confused the hell out of me initially.
-The reason for this is that in practice, models are accompanied with a mapping function which maps the values of the model to a color in a color space.
+The reason for this is that in practice, models are accompanied by a mapping function which maps the values of the model to a color in a color space.
 This means that a particular combination of model and mapping function will identify a color space.

 ![A meme making fun of how I would correct someone when they use the term "color space" incorrectly.](actually.jpeg)